-For government spectrum, there are two related margins on which to promote efficiency: allocating spectrum among Federal government users; and allocating spectrum between the Federal government and non-federal services (whether commercial, state or local).
-The Incentives Subcommittee has focused attention on different mechanisms to try to improve spectrum use on both of these fronts: viz., spectrum fees and, as discussed in Sections III and IV below, a Spectrum Innovation Fund (to reimburse agencies for the cost of vacating and/or sharing underutilized spectrum bands) and adding more substance and "teeth" to the requirements of Office of Management and Budget Circular A-11 (to address spectrum efficiency through the procurement process).
+For government spectrum, there are two related margins on which to promote efficiency: allocating spectrum among government users; and allocating spectrum between the government and the market.
+The Incentives Subcommittee has focused attention on different mechanisms to try to improve spectrum use on both of these fronts: viz., spectrum fees and, as discussed in Sections III and IV below, a Spectrum Innovation Fund (to reimburse agencies for the cost of vacating and/or sharing underutilized spectrum bands) and adding more substance and "teeth" to the requirements of Office of Management and Budget Circular A-11, which requires that federal agencies take the market value of spectrum into account when procuring new spectrum-using systems.